mitjapotocin/nextjs-md-lectures/README.md

 ## Content

-Md Content is stored in the public folder
+Md Content is stored in the public folder.

 Folder structure:

     .